bittorrent2player

 --piece-par=$X

-You can change this option during the operation of Server, by sending to Server’s HTTP part a "GET" request "/?piece_par=$PIECE_PAR".
+You can change this option during Server operation by sending to Server’s HTTP part a "GET" request "/?piece_par=$PIECE_PAR".

 --resume=$X

-Server reads/writes so called "resume data" of a torrent from/to the file X. This allows faster startup of dowloading.
+Server reads/writes so called "resume data" of a torrent from/to the file X. This allows faster start of dowloading.
 Read about "resume data" on http://www.rasterbar.com/products/libtorrent/manual.html#save-resume-data .

 HTTP parameters